Comprehensive School Counseling Plan

 Programming

-The school counseling department has developed an annual calendar that outlines all major planned activities (e.g., lessons, sessions, and events) throughout the year.
-Access the annual calendar.
+Each division (elementary, middle school, and high school) has developed a month-by-month calendar that outlines all major planned activities (e.g., lessons, sessions, and events) throughout the year.
+Calendars are reviewd and revised annually.

 Postsecondary and Career Exploration